Donate to the CCR

 “Thank you to the donors and all those who contributed to the arrival of my 2 brothers and me.
 And I want also for the government to make an effort so that children like us who wish to come here don’t have to suffer as we suffered.”

 Sabrina, like too many children of refugees in Canada, suffered completely unnecessary years of separation because of the long delays at the Nairobi visa office, a problem highlighted by a recent report of the Canadian Council for Refugees, prepared with the generous support of CCR donors.

 For Sabrina and her mother, Julie, a refugee in Canada, the long wait was particularly painful because Sabrina has been suffering from an undiagnosed medical problem, perhaps related to asthma.
-Each time Sabrina had another crisis and was hospitalized in Kinshasa, Julie was beside herself with worry.
-Of course she wanted desperately to be with her daughter, looking after her, and she knew that her daughter needed her.
+Of course she wanted desperately to be with her daughter, look after her, and she knew that her daughter needed her.

 After a Montreal newspaper, La Presse, wrote about the CCR report on Nairobi, Julie contacted the journalist who published an article about Sabrina.
 Thanks perhaps to that exposure in the media, and to interventions from the CCR, the case started moving along more quickly.
 The Nairobi visa office asked Julie for documents she had already sent months ago: she rushed to send them off on Christmas Eve, when most people in Montreal were looking forward to a happy family reunion.

 Finally Sabrina and her brothers arrived in Canada, and they are now enjoying the warm care of their mother.

 Ways to donate